New to the Area?

 What’s a service like?

 Our services are typically between 1 hour and 1 hour and 15 minutes.
 In some ways our services are traditional.
-We most often sing sacred hymns, recite the Lord’s prayer, read from the canonical bible each weekend, and hear a word of reflection.
-Rev Sara has a background in competitive sports and coaching (she aims to inspire), comedy (she employs humor), and loves academia (she works to incorporate a diverse range of theological thought outside of her own).
+We most often sing sacred hymns, recite the Lord’s prayer, read from the canonical bible, and hear a word of reflection.
+Our Pastor, Rev. Dean LeFrancois has a background in Hospice and Hospital Chaplaincy, and provides insightful, relevant reflections on scripture using humor and wit.
 We rely on the Holy Spirit to communicate through silence, song, scripture and space.
-Oh yes, we are very proud of our sanctuary-please come and share the space with us!
+Oh yes, we are very proud of our sanctuary - please come and share the space with us!

 Does PCUCC teach from the bible?